History Of Chicago Alcoholics Anonymous

 Grace Cultice, Chicago’s longtime secretary, friend, confidante, and inspiration, passed away.

-Chicago opens the first central office in the country
+Chicago opens the first central office in the world

 February 1950: Chicago Daily News articles published